shtrausslearning/shtrausslearning.github.io/docs/markdown/mllibs/documentation/stats/mstats_plot.md

                         'distribution_B':sample2})

 # request
-req = "compare the histograms of two samples distribution_B distribution_A nbins 50"
+req = "compare the histograms of two samples distribution_B and distribution_A nbins 50"

 # execution of request
 interpreter[req]